geoffreyporto/resume/README.md

 **Experience**

-* BA/BS degree in Industrial and Systems Engineering
+* Banregio Bank

   * 3 years of experience managing technical programs.

   * 3 years of industry experience with technical subjects and emerging technologies in Machine Learning or related technical fields, and their relevance to the marketplace.

-* 2 years of experience shipping mobile software for Android or iOS.
+* Co-Founder Lean-101.com Startup

+  * Currently we are working in the phase for discovery our business model.

+  * I'm coding web app front-end for the marketplace using a new stack of technologies like Google Angular 4/React components and a React-Native App prototype.

+  * I'm coding a Back-End with GoLang, Kafka, OpenShift Origin/Kubernetes, Istio.io, NGINX/netty, Cassandra, Redis and Postgresql.

 **Responsibilities**